wezm/wezm.net/content/technical/2019/01/linux-conf-au-rust-epaper-badge.md

 This week I attended [linux.conf.au] (for the first time) in Christchurch, New Zealand.
-It's a week long conference covering Linux, open open source software and hardware, privacy, security and much more.
+It's a week long conference covering Linux, open source software and hardware, privacy, security and much more.
 The theme this year was [IoT].
 In line with the theme I built a digital conference badge to take to the conference.
 It used a tri-colour e-Paper display and was powered by a Rust